 Tips, tricks, and missing steps for the VMWare upgrade

-Having done several small / medium business upgrades from vCenter and ESXi 5.5 to 6.0 and 6.5, I wanted to share some best practices and lessons learned with the IT community.
+Having done several small / medium business upgrades from vCenter and ESXi 5.5 to 6.0 and 6.5 and 6.7, I wanted to share some best practices and lessons learned with the IT community.

 How long does it take to upgrade vCenter?